-We are calling on you to assist us with growing and strengthening the campaign to ‘Stop the Maangamizi’ and secure an All Party-Parliamentary Commission of Inquiry for Truth & Reparatory Justice.
-Please note, there are 3 levels of engagement you can have concerning the SMWeCGE petition:
+We are calling on you to assist us with growing and strengthening the campaign to ‘Stop the Maangamizi!’ and secure an All-Party Parliamentary Commission of Inquiry for Truth & Reparatory Justice (APPCITARJ).
+Please note, there are 3 levels of engagement you can have concerning the SMWeCGEC petition:

 An action learner is someone who tries to grasp the truth of something through various ways of learning, particularly those most appropriate to the person’s learning styles and self-empowering ways of critical education, i.e. questioning things, bringing one’s own perspective to bear on what one is encountering and ensuring that what one is learning will be beneficial not just to oneself, but also to others, in pursuit of empowerment, equity and holistic justice.